EgyptianProgrammers/Oracle-Coding-Guidelines/Oracle-SQL-and-PL-SQL-Coding-Guidelines/README.md

 </br>

 ## Contributing to the guidelines
 We welcome new Oracle developers to join our community and contribute to the Oracle coding guidelines project.
-If you are interested in helping please don’t hesitate to contact on an e-mail: info@egyptianprogrammers.com
+If you are interested in helping please don’t hesitate to contact on our e-mail: info@egyptianprogrammers.com

 </br>